amolenk/docs/docs/architecture/dapr-for-net-developers/publish-subscribe-buildingblock.md

 }
 ```

-In the previous code snippet, note how the event type's name is used as the topic to which to subscribe.
-The `OrderStatusChangedToValidatedIntegrationEventHandler` is an event-handler that already exists in eShopOnContainers.
-Because Dapr implements the plumbing around subscriptions and message brokers, a large amount of original code became obsolete and was removed from the code-base.
-Much of this code was complex and challenging to maintain.
+Note in the `Topic` attribute how the name of the event type is used as the topic name to which to subscribe.
+Then, an event handler that existed in the earlier eShopOnContainers code base is invoked.
+In the previous example, messages received from the `OrderStatusChangedToValidatedIntegrationEvent` topic invoke the existing  `OrderStatusChangedToValidatedIntegrationEventHandler` event-handler.
+Because Dapr implements the underlying plumbing for subscriptions and message brokers, a large amount of original code became obsolete and was removed from the code-base.
+Much of this code was complex to understand and challenging to maintain.

 ### Using Publish/Subscribe components